towersvault/shinpokered/README.md

   - Talk to the little girl to delete moves.
   - Talk to her tutor to relearn moves.
   - I have expanded Mateo's code so that it also detects default level-0 moves from the baseStats header files.
+- Catch-Up EXP Booster
+  - Talk to the aide in the Celadon Diner to toggle this feature.
+  - While active, EXP gained is boosted if the active pokemon's level is lower than that of the fainted enemy.
+  - The boost is 1.5x multiplied by an additional 1.5x for every 3 levels of difference.
+  - For example, a level gap of 12 results in an EXP multiplier of (1.5)^4 = 5.0625.
+  - Use this feature to help you train-up new team members in the mid-to-late game.
 - Can rematch gym leaders and most non gym-leader trainers just by talking to them one or two times
   - Giovanni respawns after leaving the gym so you can rematch him